Glencairn Aisle: The 7th Earl's family monument

 James Cunningham first married Mariot or Margaret, second daughter of Sir Colin Campbell of Glenurchy and Katherine Ruthven.
 They had at least two sons and six daughters.
 He married a second time after Margaret's death in 1610 to Agnes, a sister of James Hay of Fingask, and the widow of George Preston of that Ilk and Craigmillar (died 1609), but had no issue.

-The earl died in 1630 and is shown in head and torso, wearing full armour with his helmet lying to his right and the countess is shown in the same upright form with tartan plaid over her shoulders.
+The earl died in 1630 and is shown in head and torso, wearing full armour with his morion helmet lying to his right.
+A morion is a type of open helmet used by a soldier fighting on foot.
+These helmets were somwtimes ornately decorated, emphasising the importance of the wearer.
+The countess is shown in the same upright position with tartan plaid over her shoulders.

 The children recorded in alto-relief sculpture are Wiliam Coningham (Master of Glencairn) (VC), John (IC), Jean (JC), Katherine/Catherine (KC), Margaret (MC), Susanna/Susan (SC), Ann/Agnes (AC), and Mary/Marie (MC).
 The term 'Master' was usually applied to the eldest son, who would eventually inherit the earldom.
 The two sons are clearly identified as they are attired in male style clothing and have masculine hair styles.
 The six sisters' gender is likewise shown by their clothing, etc. The age of the children appear to be registered through the height of their sculptures.
 The children appear to be in divided cubicles with the two males together in one.
 Only the two males have their initials carved in relief inside a short band as well as being indicated above with comparatively crude incised initials that are above the other children as well.
 These initials are relatively well carved and have the appearance of not having been newly carved in 1870 during the restoration.